arduino-libraries/ArduinoBLE/docs/api.md

 ### `deviceName()`

-Query the device name (BLE characteristic UUID 0x2a00) of a BLE device.
+Query the device name (BLE characteristic UUID 0x2a00) of a Bluetooth® Low Energy device.

 #### Syntax